MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-5.md

 ### API

 This is merely an overview.
-Refer to the API documentation [TODO: link?  refernece chm?] and associated code comments in the PlayReady Porting Kit for more information.
+Refer to the API documentation provided in the associated code comments in the PlayReady Porting Kit for more information.

 DRM_CDMI_SetServercertificate is now allowed to be called with a PlayReady Server Deployment Certificate for privacy-encrypting license acquisition and other client challenges.
-Forwards to Drm_AppContext_SetProperty in this scenario.
+The function forwards to Drm_AppContext_SetProperty in this scenario.
 Existing usage reamins as-is.

 The following public functions were added.